-If you’re starting out HEMA you will need some material to work with.
-This overview provides you with modern books on the most popular weapon systems trained in HEMA.
-Some of these books are translations of the original source material and others modern interpretations of the sources.
+If you’re starting out with historical fencing you will need HEMA beginner sources to work with.
+This guide provides you with modern beginner friendly books on the most popular HEMA weapon systems: Longsword, Rapier and Sword and Shield!

 The Longsword study guide is also available as an e-book trough the Academy of Historical Arts online shop.